 If you are new to the world of nutrition labels, don't stress!
 We put together a few things you can start to learn to look for when you are shopping, to help you make healthy decisions.

-Every single nutrition label gives you a recommended serving size.
+You should never have to ask yourself "what is a healthy servings size" when eating packaged foods.
+Every single nutrition label gives you a recommended serving size!
 Where a lot of people go wrong is that they are not accurately measuring how much they eat!
 Plenty of people think they are eating the correct amount, or even worse, never pay attention to it at all.
 Don’t get lazy with this one, because guessing usually won't cut it.
+Servings sizes are important because they help guide your eating habits in a way that prevents overconsumption of sugar, fat, calories, etc. You will be surprised how many servings per container there are for the more unhealthy food options!

 Similar to the last tip, make sure you are cutting back on the sugar you eat.
 Sugar is an example of an “empty calorie” and will give you little to no health benefit.
 High sugar diets are linked to weight gain, health issues such as heart disease, and even hormone imbalance!
 Try finding sweets that aren’t packed with all the sugar, like our candy FAVES, made with whole fruits and vegetables!